Mathematics (MATH)

 Prerequisite: Prerequisite: Appropriate placement or a C or better in MATH 098 or MATH 099 or equivalent.

-Distribution Requirements: Quantitative
+Distribution Requirements: Quantitative, Natural Science

-MATH 142 Precalculus II 5 Credits
+MATH& 142 Precalculus II 5 Credits

 Covers trigonometric, polynomial, and rational functions and their applications.